MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/replication-error-8453.md

 - Create your own group, grant that group the required permissions on directory partitions throughout the forest, and then add users to those groups.

-[KB303972](https://support.microsoft.com/help/303972) describes how to create a security group, add the required members to those groups, and grant the group the required DACLS on Active Directory partitions.
-Grant the security group in question the same permissions that are listed in the table in the [Fix invalid default security descriptors](#fix-invalid-default-security-descriptors) section in this article.
+For more information, see [KB303972](https://support.microsoft.com/help/303972).
+Grant the security group in question the same permissions listed in the table in the [Fix invalid default security descriptors](#fix-invalid-default-security-descriptors) section.

 ### Verify group membership in the required security groups

-After the correct security groups have been granted the required permissions on directory partitions, the last remaining task is to verify that users who initiate replication have effective membership in direct or nested security groups that are granted replication permissions.
+After the correct security groups have been granted the required permissions on directory partitions, verify that users who start replication have effective membership in direct or nested security groups that are granted replication permissions.
 To do it, follow these steps:

 1. Log on by using the user account in which ad-hoc replication is failing and returning **replication access was denied**.
 2. At a command prompt, run the following command: